|Light Rail Transit Association

 The route then turns right into and continues along High Street and Nicholas Croft before crossing Shudehill.
 Tram platforms at Shudehill opened on 31 March 2003, the full interchange opened on 29 January 2006.

 After this the route crosses Dantzic Street into Balloon Street which is tram only except for a short length allowing limited local access.
-Next Corporation Street is crossed to a short reserved way before entering Victoria Station through a new ‘hole’ built into the side wall.
+Next Corporation Street is crossed, a short reserved way leads to the Metrolink entrance in the side wall of Victoria Station .

-The design and layout will change for phase 3b and the Second City Centre Crossing.
+The stop will be rebuilt to a new design and layout for phase 3b and the Second City Centre Crossing.
 Details available so far indicate two double sided platforms with three tracks, this will allow future turnback arrangements for the expanded Metrolink network.

-On the diagram light green represents Metrolink routes and stops.
-Second city crossing not shown.
+On the diagram light green represents open Metrolink routes and stops.
+Second city crossing is shown orange.
 Main line railways and stations are shown blue.

 After crossing Portland Street the route is in a reserved way on one half of Aytoun Street, the other half is for two lanes of northbound road traffic.
 Starting on the bridge over the Rochdale Canal, the tram route crosses the road lanes to a reserved section through the Piccadilly Place development and a short length of the west side of London Road.